Stream Three: Cross-regional comparisons

 The project team is building upon those findings to create new opportunities for cross-regional exchange and research with Southeast Asian cases, where diversifying relationships has been the long-term objective in dealing with systemic change.

-In 2020, the project team received a two-year Australian Department of Defence research grant (AUD 212,000) studying the question: how best should Australia and key allies/partners meet their future defence and security needs?
-The project researches four cases - Japan, UK, Germany, Singapore - to generate new insights for developing Strategic Diplomacy for Australian defence.
+In 2020, the project team received a multi-year Australian Department of Defence research grant (AUD 212,000) studying the question: how best should Australia and key allies/partners meet their future defence and security needs?
+The project researched four cases - Japan, UK, Germany, Singapore - to generate new insights for developing Strategic Diplomacy for Australian defence.

 Click here to return to 'Project Activities'.